 When I was in school, I didn’t know how to ask for help when I was having trouble understanding the information we were learning.
 I still managed to earn high grades every year, but there were several moments of self-doubt and fear of being perceived as incompetent for asking for help.
 As I began tutoring during my undergraduate studies, I realized that those negative thoughts were silly and there is no shame in seeking help when you don’t have the answers.
 When I work with students, I do my best to build their confidence in the subject area through practice and positive affirmations, and encourage them to ask any questions they may have.
 I never want my students to feel like they cannot or should not ask for help when they need it most.

-Texas Southern University - BA, Psychology
+Undergraduate Degree: Texas Southern University - Bachelor in Arts, Psychology

-Capella University - MS, School Counseling
+Graduate Degree: Capella University - Master of Science, School Counseling

 What is your teaching philosophy?

 My teaching philosophy is to let the child lead and their areas in need of improvement will be shown.
 From there, we will both be learning from each other.
 I learn how the student's mind works and the student learns how to apply their skills.